-Below is a summary of the performance of the TEA direct equity portfolio versus the FTSE All Share index over last 5 calendar years.
+Below is a summary of the performance of the TEA direct equity portfolio versus the FTSE All Share index.
 This excludes the index trackers and fixed income elements to give an indication of actual historic stock-picking performance.

 All performance data relates to total return (i.e. dividends plus capital gains/losses).
 The TEA equity returns are shown after all costs.
 I have shown the FTSE All-Share index as the benchmark as I am a UK based equity investor.

 Although the TEA direct equity portfolio has outperformed the FTSE All-Share over the past 5 years, there is no guarantee as to the future performance of the portfolio.
 Past performance is not a reliable guide to future performance.

 In addition to the annual results since 2010 shown above, I have also tracked my overall stockpicking returns (dividend income plus change in capital value) over the past 20 years.

 As at 31 December 2016, my overall returns from stock picking have been 13.9% per year over the 20 year period that I have invested in individual shares.
 These returns can be further analysed by year of investment (i.e. the year the shares were acquired):

 Again, this does not include the index trackers or cash or bonds element of my portfolio.
 And, as ever, there are no guarantees as to future performance.

 I am always happy to answer questions about the service.
 If you are curious or would like to know more about the service, please email me: TEA@theescapeartist.me

 I’m also happy to speak on the phone if you’d like an introductory chat; if so please call me on 07985 028700.